ericmatisoff/reactor-user-docs/extension-reference/adobe-privacy-extension.md

 ![](../.gitbook/assets/ext-privacy-visitor.jpg)

 Enter your IMS Organization ID.
+This will be in the form of UNIQUECODE@AdobeOrg and can be easily found via the [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj).

 ### AdCloud